NRS buoy deployed on the R/V Auk

 (Map: Mike Thompson, NOAA/SBNMS)

 Of these 10 NRS recorders, 3 are within National Marine Sanctuaries and 2, NRS 08 and NRS 09, are part of our NEFSC passive acoustic research program.
+Read more about this project and the results coming from it in NOAA's Story Map: Listening to the Sea.

 Partners: NOAA Stellwagen Bank National Marine Sanctuary, NOAA NMFS Science Centers, NOAA Ocean Acoustics Program, Oregon State University, Cornell University, NOAA PMEL, National Park Service